 Today Andress Boat Works is proud to be the marina of choice for many families who kept their boats with Ed and many customers are now into the third and fourth generation of dealing with Andress’s.

-Recently Dick Johnston retired but he still comes in to help mentor younger folks on caring for the returning wooden boats and runs the occassional water taxi trip.
+Dick Johnston has since retired but he still comes in to help mentor younger folks on caring for the returning wooden boats.

-This year marked another retirement milestone as Ethel Johnston, daughter of Ed Andress and mother of Wendy Merkley, retired her Andress built St. Lawrence River skiff.
+We’ve experienced many milestones over the years, including the retirement of Ethel Johnston’s Andress built St. Lawrence River skiff.
 The Undine was build in 1903 by Ed’s father for Miss Anne Thaxter Eaton on Tar Island.
 In later years after the Eaton family sold their place on Tar Island, Miss Eaton would spend her summer vacation at the home of Ed and Edna Andress and row her skiff daily around the river.
 When Miss Eaton passed away in 1971, Ethel Andress Johnston became the new owner and continued to proudly row the skiff around the river until a few years ago.
 Now it is retired and is proudly on display in the RiverRock Shoppe at Andress Boat Works for many to enjoy her beauty.
 A history wall is in the making to capture some of the history of the boats built and maintained by Andress’s over the years.

 Art and Wendy invite folks to drop by and see the store and the shop, much of which is still the way it was when Ed and Elmer were building boats, although parts have changed, you can visualize how things might have been 40-50 years ago.